lelayuan719/NanNan/README.md

 # NanNan

+## Overview

+Nannan is a 2D, story-driven RPG horror game developed using Unity and C#.
+The game immerses players in a psychological thriller where they navigate a mysterious world filled with intricate puzzles, dynamic interactions, and a haunting narrative.
+With a strong emphasis on atmospheric storytelling and immersive gameplay mechanics, Nannan challenges players to uncover hidden secrets while making critical choices that shape the outcome.
+Through multiple rounds of playtesting, the game was refined to deliver a compelling user experience, balancing suspense, strategy, and interactive storytelling.

 ## Quick Fixes

 * If the main menu screen or dialog is hidden, change the game's aspect ratio